smcql/smcql/README.md

 	`$ sudo apt-get install default-jdk`

-Edit the configuration files as needed:
+Create a user named "smcql" with access to postgresql on all nodes.
+Edit the configuration files in the repo as needed:

 * conf/setup.localhost
 * conf/connections/localhost

-This configures your local environment for SMCQL.
-Note that you should insert your PostgreSQL password for SMCQL here.
+This configures your local environment.
+Note that you should insert your PostgreSQL password for smcql here.
 You also may want to add setup.localhost to your .gitignore to avoid pushing your password.

-Start up PostgreSQL and run the following command in the SMCQL home directory:
+Start up PostgreSQL and run the following command in the smcql home directory:

     $ ./setup.sh